 Another example: one of the business strategies is to exchange more critical information with customers and vendors.
 You need a Business Intelligence tool that performs well with a huge number of users and has a robust infrastructure with load balancing and clustering.
 By doing so, we make a clear connection between the criteria and the business strategy, an essential factor for success.

 All the major Business Intelligence tools in the Business Intelligence Tools Survey 2018 are compared against these criteria (a total of 197 criteria).

 Once you have all the criteria in place, using the information in the Business Intelligence Tools Survey 2018, you’ll be able to decide which tools match your criteria.
 From there, you can create easily a shortlist of two or three solutions.

 In this phase of the Business Intelligence selection process, you will invite the vendors on the shortlist for a live demonstration of their solution.
 We recommend that you prepare this meeting in detail with the vendor, to avoid demonstrations by PowerPoint.
 If possible, provide the vendors with some company data, so you can easily see the relevance of what is demonstrated and judge how well it functions.

 Doing a proof-of-concept (PoC) is essential for choosing a Business Intelligence tool that suits your organization.
 So you can test the solution in your own IT environment, and get an idea of the functionality, connectivity, usability and performance of each Business Intelligence tool.

 Define beforehand what has to be done, what the results should be and what data should be used.
-Be sure, that the data in your source systems are accessible.
-In general, a proof-of-concept, can be done in three to five days.
+Be sure that the data in your source systems is accessible.
+In general, a proof-of-concept can be done in three to five days.
 To keep negotiation options open, it is recommended that a PoC is performed with at least two vendors.

 6. Negotiate with Business Intelligence vendors